vechain/vechain-sdk-js/README.md

 ## Documentation and Examples

 - The `./docs` directory houses extensive code examples written as executable demonstrations.
 - Dive into the [examples](./docs/README.md) for a hands-on understanding of the SDK capabilities.
-- For a comprehensive overview of the package structure, please refer to our [Architecture Diagrams](./docs/architecture-diagrams/) located in the documentation directory.
+- For a comprehensive overview of the package structure, please refer to our [Architecture Diagrams](./docs/diagrams/) located in the documentation directory.
-- You can also create and test youe examples using `yarn test:examples` command (with solo `yarn test:examples:solo`).
+- You can also create and test your examples using `yarn test:examples` command (with solo `yarn test:examples:solo`).

 ## Contributing

 If you want to contribute to this project and make it better, your help is very welcome.
-Contributing is also a great way to learn more about social coding on Github, new technologies and and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.
+Contributing is also a great way to learn more about social coding on GitHub, new technologies and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.

 For more details and guidelines on how to contribute, refer to [CONTRIBUTING](./.github/CONTRIBUTING.md).